arthurflor23/handwritten-text-recognition/README.md

 The tutorial is designed to be beginner-friendly and can be easily run on [Google Colab](https://research.google.com/colaboratory/), a cloud-based Jupyter notebook environment.
 It provides a hands-on experience of using the project's features and demonstrates the usage of various parameters and functionalities.

-By following the tutorial, you will be able to:
+By following the tutorial, you'll be able to:

--   Understand the project's workflow and architecture.
+-   Understand the project's workflow.
 -   Learn how to set up required dependencies and environment.
--   Explore the different parameters and their descriptions.
+-   Explore different parameters.
 -   Execute data training and testing pipelines.
--   Learn about data augmentation methods and applications.
 -   Gain insights into your own context problem.

-To access the tutorial, see the [Jupyter Notebook](https://github.com/arthurflor23/handwritten-text-recognition/blob/master/tutorial.ipynb) located in the project repository.
+To access the material, see the [Tutorial Jupyter Notebook](https://github.com/arthurflor23/handwritten-text-recognition/blob/master/tutorial.ipynb) located in the project repository.
 Follow the notebook instructions to run the code and explore the features.

 ## Sponsor

-This project is part of my PhD work and is currently in parallel development.
-Your support would greatly contribute to its progress.
+This project is part of the PhD work and is currently in parallel development.
+Thus, your support would greatly contribute to its progress.
 If you find this project valuable or if it has helped you in any way, please consider showing your support by sponsoring it.
-Your sponsorship will help me dedicate more time and resources to enhance the project and implement new features.
+The sponsorship will help me dedicate more time and resources to enhance the project and implement new features.

 You can support this project through [Ko-fi](https://ko-fi.com/arthurflor23).
-Every contribution is greatly appreciated and motivates me to continue working on the project.
 Thank you for considering sponsorship.

 ## References

 If you are interested in learning more about the project or the subject of Handwritten Text Recognition, you may be interested in the following references:

+-   Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. and Lima, Estanislau B. [HTR-Flor: A Deep Learning System for Offline Handwritten Text Recognition.](https://doi.org/10.1109/SIBGRAPI51738.2020.00016) 33rd SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI), 2020.

 -   Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. and Lima, Estanislau B. [HTR-Flor++: A Handwritten Text Recognition System Based on a Pipeline of Optical and Language Models.](https://doi.org/10.1145/3395027.3419603) Proceedings of the ACM Symposium on Document Engineering, 2020.

+-   Neto, Arthur F. S. and Bezerra, Byron L. D. and Lima, Estanislau B. and Toselli, Alejandro H. [HDSR-Flor: A Robust End-to-End System to Solve the Handwritten Digit String Recognition Problem in Real Complex Scenarios.](https://doi.org/10.1109/ACCESS.2020.3039003) IEEE Access, 2020.

 -   Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. [Towards the Natural Language Processing as Spelling Correction for Offline Handwritten Text Recognition Systems.](https://doi.org/10.3390/app10217711) Applied Sciences, 2020.

--   Neto, Arthur F. S. and Bezerra, Byron L. D. and Lima, Estanislau B. and Toselli, Alejandro H. [HDSR-Flor: A Robust End-to-End System to Solve the Handwritten Digit String Recognition Problem in Real Complex Scenarios.](https://doi.org/10.1109/ACCESS.2020.3039003) IEEE Access, 2020.

--   Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. and Lima, Estanislau B. [HTR-Flor: A Deep Learning System for Offline Handwritten Text Recognition.](https://doi.org/10.1109/SIBGRAPI51738.2020.00016) 33rd SIBGRAPI Conference on Graphics, Patterns and Images (SIBGRAPI), 2020.

 -   Neto, Arthur F. S. and Bezerra, Byron L. D. and Toselli, Alejandro H. and Lima, Estanislau B. [A Robust Handwritten Recognition System for Learning on Different Data Restriction Scenarios.](https://doi.org/10.1016/j.patrec.2022.04.009) Pattern Recognition Letters, 2022.